srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_17-how-to-manage-your-azure-iot-hub.md

 1. Continue to the **Generate and Configure x.509 CA Certificates using OpenSSL** section below.

-### Generate and Configure x.509 CA Certificates using OpenSSL
+### Task 4: Generate and Configure x.509 CA Certificates using OpenSSL

 The first x.509 certificates needed are CA and intermediate certificates.
 These can be generated using the `certGen.sh` helper script by passing the `create_root_and_intermediate` option.